 Cross Border Transfer

-If it becomes necessary to transfer your data outside of the EEA we will put in place appropriate safeguards in accordance with applicable legal requirements to ensure that your data receives protection equivalent to that provided by data protection regulations applicable in the EEA.
+If it becomes necessary to transfer your data outside of the UK to a country that is not considered an Adequate Territory, we will put in place appropriate safeguards in accordance with applicable legal requirements to ensure that your data receives protection equivalent to that provided by applicable data protection regulations.

 You have the right to ask us not to process your personal data for marketing purposes.
 We will inform you (before collecting your data) if we intend to use your data for such purposes or if we intend to disclose your information to any third party for such purposes.
 You can exercise the right at any time by contacting us using the details in the ‘Contact’ section below.